timharek/timharek.no/content/blog/2023-01-03-2022-december-recently.md

 ### TV

-Finished **Black Bird** &mdash; Great show, with amazing performances!
+Finished **Black Bird** – Great show, with amazing performances!

 ### Movies

-- **Glass Onion: A Knives Out Mystery** &mdash; Not impressed, the first one is a proper detective movie - this was just a hollywood-showoff.
+- **Glass Onion: A Knives Out Mystery** – Not impressed, the first one is a proper detective movie - this was just a hollywood-showoff.
-- **Verdens verste menneske (The Worst Person in the World)** &mdash; A Norwegian movie, a great watch - highly recommend!
+- **Verdens verste menneske (The Worst Person in the World)** – A Norwegian movie, a great watch - highly recommend!

 [srht_post]: /blog/switching-to-sourcehut-builds
 [livechat_post]: /blog/you-dont-need-chat-on-your-site